Online: The Powerful Energy of Sangha – An Online Retreat for the BIPOC Community

 Wildecy de Fátima Jury

-Wildecy de Fátima Jury has been formally practicing Theravada/Vipassana meditation over 20 years.
+Wildecy de Fátima Jury has been formally practicing Theravada/Vipassana meditation since 2000.
 She graduated from the Dedicated Practitioner Program and the Community Dharma Leader Program at Spirit Rock, in California.
-In 2015, she received a non-monastic ordination through the Dharmacharya Program with the Venerables Pannavati and Pannadipa.
-She has completed the Dharmapala Training with teachers Thanissara and Kittisaro.
+She is a Dharmacharya Lay-Ordained Monastic Minister by the Venerables Pannavati and Pannadipa.
+She completed the Dharmapala Training with teachers Thanissara and Kittisaro and the Mindfulness Mentoring Training (MMT) with Tara Brach and Jack Kornfield.
+In 2024, she completed the Original Medicine Foundation and at the moment she is enrolled at the year-long In-Depth Original Medicine Program, both through Braided Wisdom.

-She has offered classes and retreats at East Bay Meditation Center in Oakland, Insight LA, Zen Center and University of Syracuse, many meditation centers in Brazil, Harlem Insight, Community and New York Insight Meditation Center.
-At the moment Fátima is at NYIMC Teachers’ Council.
+She has offered classes and retreats at East Bay Meditation Center in Oakland, Insight LA, Zen Center and University of Syracuse, at meditation centers in Brazil, Harlem Insight Community, Spirit Rock Meditation Center and New York Insight Meditation Center.
+At the moment Fátima is a resident teacher at NYIMC.

-She has studied different spiritual practices and as a spiritual practitioner she has worked with many multicultural communities and groups.
+She has studied different spiritual practices and as a spiritual practitioner she has worked with many multicultural communities.
 She holds a BA in Psychology and Women’s Study and a Master in Social Work.
 She is certified in Aboriginal Focusing Oriented Therapy through the Justice Institute in Vancouver, BC.

 Her intention is to promote the strengthening of sanghas and communities through the cultivation of compassion, unity and decolonization of oppressed and oppressive minds.
 She is an artist, a writer, and a poet who describes herself as a person within floating identities.

-Gayah [pronounced Guy-uh] is a Dharmacharya Lay-Ordained Monastic Minister, Theravadan practitioner with Mahayana, Vajrayana, and Zen influences.
+Gayah “Imani” Gillson is a Dharmacharya Lay-Ordained Monastic Minister, and a Theravadan teacher with Mahayana, Vajrayana, and Zen influences.
+She/They/Kin/Love graduated from a myriad of trainings from Spirit Rock.

 Go to Top